 In 1955 at Florence Country Club in South Carolina, Carole Jo defeated JoAnne Gunderson, 4 & 3, in the final of the U.S. Girls' Junior Championship.
 Again, she went on an under-par binge, posting four birdies over the first nine holes.
 Gunderson never recovered from the onslaught.

 After being the bridesmaid in the 1955 and 1956 PNGA Women's Amateur Championships, Carole Jo was determined to take the silverware home in the 1957 event, co-hosted by Hayden Lake Country Club and Spokane Country Club.
-Amy Lou Young, granddaughter of the 1924 PNGA Women's champion.
-Mrs. H.O.
-Young, made Kabler's quest much easier when she defeated one of the pre-tournament favorites, Gunderson, in the semifinals.
+Amy Lou Young, granddaughter of the 1899 PNGA Women's champion, Mrs. Melbourne Bailey, made Kabler's quest much easier when she defeated one of the pre-tournament favorites, Gunderson, in the semifinals.

 Kabler was 6-up in the morning round.
 While heading to the locker room, she detoured through the clubhouse to inspect the trophy awarded to the winner.
 She stared at the prize for some time, oblivious to observers.
 When a bystander asked, "Shopping for silverware?," Carole Jo acknowledged the comment with her usual infectious smile.
 It was a look of confidence, one shown by her play in the morning round.